HTMA-Net: Towards Multiplication-Avoiding Neural Networks via Hadamard Transform and In-Memory Computing: Background

 \subsection{Hadamard Transform}

 The Walsh-Hadamard Transform (WHT) is an orthogonal linear transform widely used in signal processing and, more recently, in efficient neural network architectures.
-Let $H_m \in \mathbb{R}^{2^m \times 2^m}$ denote the Hadamard matrix of order $2^m$, defined recursively as
+As shown in Fig.\ref{fig:WHT}, the WHT folow a similar structure as Fast Fourier transform (FFT) and Wavelets \cite{789604,6522407,6822556,1307016}.